I Live For Another Band Camp

 I’m driving along the coast highway when just as my eyelids are drooping I espy a sliver of an Oregon state park with a couple parking spaces, nestled between the surf and Hwy 101, too small to all but the most curious.

-The beach is almost totally rock, with a couple of sand patches like the bald crown on Friar Tuck’s head.
+The beach is almost totally rock, with a couple of incongruous sand patches, like the bald crown on Friar Tuck’s head.
 I take a seat on a rock and let the waves consume my senses.
 I relax and synchronize with the surf, attuning to the ebb and flow, neap and flood, systole and diastole that underwrite life on earth.

 ========================================================